Appeals Policy For Academic Decisions

 d.
 The fifth member to be appointed by the Provost will be a non-voting student representative.

-e.
-The campus judicial officer or his/her designee shall serve as a nonvoting facilitator for appeals hearings.
-This individual shall serve in an advisory role to help preserve consistent hearing protocol and records.
+f.
+The facilitator, appointed by the Provost, shall serve as a non-voting committee member for appeals hearings.
+This individual shall serve in an advisory role to help preserve consistent hearing protocol and records, and insure that appeal policies and procedures are followed.

-3. The committee must schedule a mutually agreeable date, time and location for the appeal hearing within 10 working days of receipt of the student's formal request.
+3. The committee must schedule a mutually agreeable date, time and location for the appeal hearing within 10 class days of receipt of the student's formal request.
+If the request for appeal is received any time other than during a regular semester, then the hearing must be scheduled on or before the 10th class day of the next regular semester.

 a.
 During this and subsequent meetings, all parties involved shall protect the confidentiality of the matter according to the provisions of the Family Educational Rights and Privacy Act (FERPA) and any other applicable federal, state or university policies.

 b.
-To be considered by the committee, all written materials shall be submitted to the hearing facilitator no later than 48 hours before the start of the scheduled appeals hearing.
-To give all interested parties a chance to submit written materials, at least three business days shall elapse between the time the meeting is announced and the start of the meeting.
-New written materials presented after the 48-hour deadline or presented during the meeting will only be considered by agreement of all voting committee members.
+To be considered by the committee, all written materials shall be submitted to the Office of the Provost along with the formal appeal form no later than 2 class days before the day of the scheduled appeals hearing.
+To give all interested parties a chance to submit written materials, at least three class days shall elapse between the time the meeting is announced and the start of the meeting.
+New written materials presented after the 2 class day deadline or presented during the meeting will only be considered by agreement of all voting committee members.
 These procedures related to written materials also apply to all subsequent meetings.

 c.
 Throughout the proceedings, the committee will encourage a mutually agreeable resolution.